Mediterranean Europe — Timeless destinations for travelers over 50

 Lisbon

-Europe's most affordable capital — elegant trams, stunning viewpoints, and exceptional seafood.
-A rising favourite among travelers over 60.
+Europe's most affordable capital, with elegant trams, hilltop viewpoints, and exceptional seafood.
+A rising favorite among travelers over 50.

 🏖️